 For example, if your own electrical appliances or other similar belongings get damaged on the property due to faulty electrical wiring (i.e., caused by something that was beyond your control), you can ask for compensation for damages and losses.

-You can also ask to reduce the rental price if the property has a serious damage that the landlord doesn’t want to solve.
+You can also ask to reduce the rental price if the property has serious damage that the landlord doesn’t want to solve.
 This can be a thin wall, water leak, damaged roof, and the like.

 Landlords are not allowed to cut water or electricity services to make a tenant leave the property.
 There are rare occasions when a landlord will try to make a tenant leave the property immediately after they’re given notice that the tenant will be leaving in a month’s time.